-Treatment for spinal cord injuries can be divided into to two stages: acute and rehabilitation.
-The acute phase begins at the time of injury, and lasts until the person is stabilized.
-The rehabilitation phase begins as soon as the person has stabilized and is ready to begin working toward his or her independence.
+Treatment for spinal cord injuries can be divided into two stages: acute and rehabilitation.
+The acute phase begins at the time of injury and lasts until the person is stabilized.
+The rehabilitation phase begins as soon as the person has secured and is ready to start working toward his or her independence.

 The Acute Phase

-During the acute phase, it is very important that the person receive prompt medical care.
+During the acute phase, the person must receive prompt medical care.
 The faster the person accesses treatment, the better his or her chances are at having the least amount of impairment possible.

 The first few days of the acute stage are accompanied by spinal shock, in which the person’s reflexes don’t work.
-During this stage, it’s very difficult to determine an exact prognosis, as some function beyond what is currently being seen may occur later.
-At this stage other complications from the accident or injury will also be present, such as brain injury, broken bones, or bruising.
+During this stage, it’s challenging to determine an exact prognosis, as some function beyond what is currently being seen may occur later.
+At this stage, other complications from the accident or injury will also be present, such as brain injury, broken bones, or bruising.

 The Rehabilitation Phase

-Once the acute phase is over and the person has been stabilized, he or she enters the rehabilitation stage of treatment.
+Once the acute phase is over, and the person has been stabilized, he or she enters the rehabilitation stage of treatment.
 Treatment during this phase has the goal of returning as much function as possible to the person.
-Because all spinal cord injuries are different, a unique plan designed to help the person function and succeed in everyday life is designed.
-The plan often includes:
+Because all spinal cord injuries are different, a unique plan designed to help the person function and succeed in everyday life is created.
+The program often includes:

 - Helping the person understand his or her injuries